pugetmesh/pugetmesh.github.io/docs/meshtastic/equipment.md

 - I spray my antennas and enclosures with Krylon Clear Triple Glaze Coating spray.
 This protects the plastics from UV damage (somewhat) but also seals any small holes where the antenna passes through.
 - I used to install switches inside the enclosures but now I prefer using the battery connector as a switch.
 I still use external (waterproof) switches when the enclosure requires a tool to open it.
 The switch goes between the radio and all power sources.
 - All enclosures include a weep hole on the bottom.
 This allows pressure equalization as well as somewhere for water to go.
-- Vaseline on all enclosure gaskets.
+- Lubricant on all enclosure gaskets.
 This prevents the gasket material from drying out so quickly, but also seals better.
+I have been using Vaseline which is not the best for rubber-based gaskets.
 - Clearly label power.
 It should be easy to walk someone through powering the unit down over the phone, or ideally intuitively for them.
 Also label the unit so it is clear what it is, and I like to include contact information inside.
 - After trying several antenna types.
 I prefer the Alfa 5dbi Omni antennas.
 They are a good price point, they come with an N Type male connector which connects directly to through-mount antenna connectors.
 They are short, which is good for wind load and stresses on the case.
 They work well as a good wide-beam omnidirectional antenna for general purpose locations.